Satisfact

 Dave Snider – Drums (last record)

-We composed as a unit merging sections together that we all liked from hours of jamming.
-It was a kind of musical democracy that really seemed to work.
-We also wrote parts that formed a base for us to improvise electronic and feedback noise over which was a key component to our live shows.
-Once we had all the instrumentation fully hammered out, I could listen to our practice recordings on headphones and focus on writing the lyrics.
-On my long bus rides, I wrote the Satisfact songbook pulling lines from billboards, signage, electronics manuals, sci-fi pulp novels, and from the darkest corners of my un-medicated psyche.
+Our compositional process was collaborative, merging the best sections from hours of jam sessions.
+This democratic approach to music creation was highly effective, allowing each member to contribute equally.
+Additionally, we crafted foundational parts that served as a base for improvising electronic and feedback noise, a key feature of our live performances.
+Once the instrumentation was fully developed, I could replay our practice recordings through headphones and focus on writing the lyrics.
+During long bus rides, I compiled the Satisfact songbook, drawing from billboards, signage, electronics manuals, sci-fi pulp novels, and introspective musings.

-We listened to popular and obscure punk and new wave like Mission to Burma, Eno, Wire, The Stranglers, Gang of Four, Life in General (Seattle), Kraftwerk, Devo, The Talking Heads, Sparks, Random Hold, and Joy Division.
-We were especially interested in the late 70s and early 80s transition period where punk and new wave overlapped and still sonically unpolished.
-As well like most bands from the Northwest, we were heavily influenced by our peers, improvised noise, Sonic Youth, and Fugazi.
+Our influences spanned both popular and obscure punk and new wave bands like Mission of Burma, Eno, Wire, Gary Numan, The Stranglers, Gang of Four, Life in General (Seattle), Kraftwerk, Devo, The Cure, The Talking Heads, Sparks, Random Hold, and Joy Division.
+We were particularly interested in the late 70s and early 80s period when punk and new wave intersected and retained a raw, unrefined sound.
+Like many Northwest bands, we also drew heavily from our peers, the improvisational noise scene, Sonic Youth, and Fugazi, shaping our sound out of many influences.

 Satisfact

-There are several Youtube playlist with most of our releases.
+There are several YouTube playlists with most of our releases.
 Track them down on vinyl if you can find a copy.
 There is extra stuff on those versions and it sounds way better.

 Satisfact's Main Synth